Mohamed Sylla (footballer, born 1993)

-Mohamed Sylla (born 1 December 1993) is a French professional footballer who plays as a midfielder for League Two side Hartlepool United.
+Mohamed Sylla (born 1 December 1993) is a French professional footballer who plays as a midfielder for Scottish club Livingston.
+He has previously played for L'Entente SSG, Oldham Athletic, Stade Lavallois, Aldershot Town, Hartlepool United and Dundee.

 Career

-Born in Ivry, Sylla began his career with L'Entente SSG, where he made over 100 appearances before signing with English club Oldham Athletic in January 2019.
+Born in Paris, Sylla began his career with L'Entente SSG, where he made over 100 appearances before signing with English club Oldham Athletic in January 2019.
 He made his debut on 12 January 2019, in a League match against Forest Green Rovers.
 He returned to France in June 2020 to sign for Laval.

 On 30 October 2021, Sylla joined National League side Aldershot Town, and went onto score on his debut later that day, during a 2–1 away defeat to Barnet.
 In the 2021–22 season, Sylla made 32 appearances in all competitions for Aldershot, scoring twice.
 Additionally, he also won the club's player of the year award.